fresh466/pycodex/README.md

 ## What is it testing?
 PyCodex tests only for what works and what doesn't.
 If it tested for quality, half of all scripts here wouldn't be out right now.

+## How to use calc.py

+1. Input all numbers in your equation, then an empty string.
+2. Input all operators in your equation, then an empty string.
+3. You should get a result.